 You will need to contact the homestay company or owner of the apartment yourself in order to reserve housing.
 In addition, you should read the information below on renting or leasing before you sign an agreement.

 The Language Academy at USC does not arrange for homestay or endorse any homestasy companies, as we cannot guarantee the safety or quality of such accommodations.
 We strongly urge students to live in on-campus housing to have a full American and college cultural experience and be immersed in the English language.

-Listed below are the telephone numbers of some property management companies and apartment complexes around campus.
 This listing is not exclusive, nor is it all-encompassing.
-Furthermore, it is not an endorsement of the facilities and practices of the listed entities.
-It is simply a list of some companies near USC where vacancies may exist.
+This is not an endorsement of the facilities and practices of the listed entities.

 What to Know When Renting an Apartment